tehNinth/X-mc-skins-staging/README.md

 Place the file into the resource pack folder which is located in **.minecraft/resourcepacks** but *DO NOT UNZIP IT*

+Make sure that the language used is en_US (US English) to get the language changes provided by the pack.

 ## Bugs/Additions

 Bugs/issues should be reported on the [github issues](https://github.com/VioletDarkKitty/X-mc-skins-staging/issues) page.